Xavier-Castellanos-Girouard/PPI_Binding_Epistasis/README.md

 All R scripts were run on version 4.4 <br>
 All python scripts were run on version 3.8 <br>
 See data/ReadMe for information on data that is too heavy to store on GitHub <br>
+*Italic text* Indicates a dependency i.e., an input file created using another script
 <br>
 ## Yeast Genetic Interaction data processing script
 **Methods section "Collecting yeast and human genetic and protein-protein interaction data"** <br>